 Basic Recurve for Recreation or Target Archery

 Basic recurves are great for an introduction to archery for recreation and even to start competing.
-Basic recurves are usually characterized by a wooden riser and wood / fiberglass limbs.
+Recurves in this category are usually characterized by a wooden riser and wood / fiberglass limbs.
 Generally speaking, the limbs can be taken off the riser, and replaced with new limbs as the archer gains skill and strength.
 Basic recurves have mounting points for accessories such as weights, stabilizers and sights, though it is unusual to see anything other than a weight or single long-rod stabilizer used with a basic recurve.

-At High Altitude Archery, we prefer the Samick Polaris or Samick Sage as a basic recurve.
-We find this manufacturer provides good quality at a reasonable cost.
+At High Altitude Archery, we prefer the Samick Polaris, Samick Sage or PSE Razorback or Nighthawk as a basic recurve.
+We find these manufacturers provide good quality at a reasonable cost.

 Choosing the right size of basic recurve

 Recurves are relatively easy to size correctly.
 When strung, the recurve should stand with one tip on the ground and the other tip should be roughly between the middle of the ear to the top of the head.
 For example, given a 5′ 9″ individual, a 66″ recurve would be a very good size.